History of FC Basel (1965–2000): Seventy-fifth season

-The Chairman of the club's board was Harry Thommen for the second consecutive year.
+The chairman of the club's board was Harry Thommen for the second consecutive year.
 Helmut Benthaus was the club player-manager for the third consecutive season.
 He and his team were the defending league champions.
 There were no big amendments to the squad, one reserve goalkeeper left and one reserve goalkeeper advanced to them and defender Manfred Schädler joined from local club FC Birsfelden and striker Dieter Rüefli joined from Winterthur.
 Basel played a total of 42 matches in this season.
 26 of these games were in the domestic league, two were in the Swiss Cup, two were in the European Cup, five were in the Cup of the Alps and seven were friendly matches.
-Of these seven test games five were won and two ended with a draw.
+Of the seven friendly matches, five were won and two ended in draws.

 Again there were 14 teams contesting in the 1967–68 Nationalliga A. Basel, as reigning champions, played a mediocre season.
-Although they were within reach of the table top all the time, they messed everything up towards the end of the season as they lost five games out of seven.
+Although they remained close to the top of the table for much of the season, they faltered toward the end, losing five of their last seven matches.
 Basel won 13 of the league 26 games, drawing five, losing eight times, and they scored 49 goals conceding 33.
-Therefore they finished the season in fifth position.
+Therefore, they finished the season in fifth position.
 They were seven points behind the trio Zürich, Grasshopper Club and Lugano who all ended the season with 38 points.
-These three team then had to play a championship play-off round and Zürich won both games and became champions.
+The three teams then contested a championship play-off.
+Zürich won both matches and claimed the title.
 In the Swiss Cup Basel started in the round of 32 with a home match against lower classed FC Le Locle.
 But the game had to go into overtime.
 After Le Locle took the lead just after half time break, Roberto Frigerio netted the equaliser shortly before the end.
-In the overtime player-manager Helmut Benthaus managed the winning goal.
-In the next round Basel played an away game against FC Zürich, but were defeated 0–1 and this campaign was ended very quickly.
+In extra time, player-manager Helmut Benthaus scored the winning goal.
+In the next round Basel played an away game against FC Zürich but were defeated 0–1 and this campaign was ended very quickly.

 As reigning champions Basel were qualified for the 1967–68 European Cup.
 In the first round they were drawn against Danish team Hvidovre.
 The first leg was in the St. Jakob Stadium.
 Despite an early lead scored by Helmut Hauser, the Danes turned the game and won.
 In the return leg in stadium Idrætsparken in Copenhagen, Hauser again scored the early lead.
-Again the Dames turned the match and shortly after half time went into a 3–1 lead.
+Again the Danes turned the match and shortly after half time went into a 3–1 lead.
 This time Basel were fighting against the defeat and drew level at 3–3 but could not manage to score a winning goal, which would have put them through to the next round.